 By this time, even someone as slow as me starts to realize that Jack must have had a strong appeal for a fair number of women.

 Jack also finds a new job at Jaggars-Chiles-Stovall (JCS), a Dallas graphic arts company already mentioned in the previous post.
-The exact date of Grossi’s employment at JCS, but in a December 1963 interview, Grossi estimates he was there for two years, leaving the position in August 1963,47The source for this is a December 7 interview with New York SAs Hurley and Lee.
-See below for a citation. so that he probably began there in August 1961.
-In the interview, Grossi stated that his position was assistant art director, so the money must have been good.
+The files do not document the exact date of Grossi’s employment at JCS, but in a December 1963 interview, Grossi estimates he was there for two years, leaving the position in August 1963,47The source for this is a December 7 interview with New York SAs Hurley and Lee.
+See below for a citation. so that he probably was hired in August 1961.
+In the interview, Grossi states that his position was assistant art director, so the money must have been good.

 Assassination researchers have commented on the oddity of someone with an extensive criminal record like Grossi holding such a position.
 But as we have seen, Jack’s experience and skills were in fact an excellent match for the job.